 , and then the volume comes to a sudden end with another odd site: a Chinese cemetery

 At the back of the book is a page with acknowledgements, including the obligatory list of the photographic equipment used.
-But there's no epilogue, no index, no list of sources (I'm not surprised) or suggested further reading material.
+But there's no epilogue, index, or list of sources or suggested further reading material.
 So the book ends rather abruptly.

 It's hard to come to a balanced final verdict on this book.
 On the one hand the photography is so good, often absolutely amazing, even if not always fully representative of the places in question.
-But on the other hand, the choice of places selected for inclusion in this book is frequently difficult to understand, even though about two dozen indisputable top dark-tourism destinations
+But on the other hand, the choice of places selected for inclusion in this book is sometimes difficult to understand, although about two dozen indisputable top dark-tourism destinations

 are also covered.
-Still, overall it feels a bit unbalanced.
+Still, overall it feels a bit uneven.

 My recommendation for other readers is: if you like photo books and dark tourism then by all means do get a copy.
-But leave it at looking at the images, ignore the texts.
-As it is, reading the book is not for literary edification, and if you want some real background information of some genuine depth you'll have to find that elsewhere.
-But just for seductively impressive photography of a wide (though sometimes debatable) range of dark-tourism destinations, you're unlikely to find anything much better than this at the moment.
+But concentrate on looking at the images, only skim-read the texts.
+As it is, reading the book is not for literary edification, and if you want some more depth regarding background information you'll have to find that elsewhere.
+But just for seductively impressive photography of a wide range of dark-tourism destinations, you're unlikely to find anything much better than this at the moment.
 So all in all, I can recommend this book.
 Visually it's certainly superb.